 I’ve got another project in the works, generative.photography.
 I’m not sure when it will launch.
 The core of it is built, I’m just deciding on mint mechanics etc.

 I have a list as long as my arm of other NFT project ideas.

 Between the creativity of my design and code at Made Open, my freelance clients, and my own creative projects, I’ve reached a good balance.

 A sustainable balance that helps me grow creatively.

 A reward for you

 You made it all the way to the end!
 You may be the only one 😆.

 As a reward I’ll give you a clue for where to find the the secret word.
-DM or email me and I’ll send you an edition of a polaroid shot.
-It’s not part of Polaroid Diaries, it’s a stand alone open edition piece.
+If you find it, email me and I’ll send you an edition of a polaroid shot.
+It’s not part of Polaroid Diaries, it’s a stand alone limited edition piece.

 Secret word clue: Look for the most perfectly imperfect image on this website.